J8C2/Chatterbot/README.md

 ## Goals

 ### Primary Goals
-- Reduce administrative workload by automating routine queries.
+- Reduce administrative workload by automating routine queries
-- Provide quick, accurate, and context-aware responses to users.
+- Provide quick, accurate, and context-aware responses to students
-- Improve communication between the school district and its community.
+- Improve communication between the school district and its community

 ### Measurable Objectives
-- Achieve 90% accuracy in chatbot responses.
+- Achieve 90% accuracy in chatbot responses
-- Reach 80% user satisfaction within the first 6 months.
+- Reach 80% user satisfaction within the first 6 months
-- Ensure uptime of at least 99% during school operating hours.
+- Ensure uptime of at least 99% during school operating hours

 ### Long-Term Vision
-- Expand the chatbot's scope to include voice interaction.
+- Expand the chatbot's scope to include voice interaction
-- Enable deeper personalization by integrating advanced user authentication.
+- Enable deeper personalization by integrating advanced user authentication
-- Continuously update the chatbot's knowledge base to reflect changes in district policies and events.
+- Continuously update the chatbot's knowledge base to reflect changes in district policies and events

 ---

 ## Progress Plan

 ### Phase 1: Planning and Requirements Gathering
-- Define use cases and user stories.
+- Define use cases and user stories
-- Identify stakeholders and their needs.
+- Identify stakeholders and their needs
-- Establish integration points with existing systems.
+- Establish integration points with existing systems

 ### Phase 2: Development
-- **Month 1-2**: Develop core NLP functionality and intent recognition.
+- **Month 1-2**: Develop core NLP functionality and intent recognition
-- **Month 3**: Build and test backend integrations with district systems.
+- **Month 3**: Build and test backend integrations with district systems
-- **Month 4**: Create a responsive user interface for web and mobile platforms.
+- **Month 4**: Create a responsive user interface for web and mobile platforms

 ### Phase 3: Testing
-- Conduct internal testing with simulated queries.
+- Conduct internal testing with simulated queries
-- Perform user testing with parents, students, and staff.
+- Perform user testing with parents, students, and staff
-- Refine the chatbot based on feedback.
+- Refine the chatbot based on feedback

 ### Phase 4: Deployment and Feedback
-- Launch the chatbot on selected platforms.
+- Launch the chatbot on selected platforms
-- Monitor performance metrics and gather user feedback.
+- Monitor performance metrics and gather user feedback
-- Implement updates and improvements based on usage data.
+- Implement updates and improvements based on usage data

 ---